 Failure to properly disclose foreign income, accounts, or assets can result in significant civil and criminal penalties.
 The powers of the U.S. government and the IRS to enforce taxation and reporting requirements have grown far beyond our borders.
-The U.S. government and most of the rest of the world aggressive pursue and criminally prosecute people who hide offshore income or assets in order to avoid paying U.S. taxes.
+The U.S. government and most of the rest of the world aggressively pursue and criminally prosecute people who hide offshore income or assets in order to avoid paying U.S. taxes.

-Filing false tax returns, statements and documents
+Filing false tax returns, statements, and documents

-The IRS actively pursues taxpayers who submit fraudulent returns, statements and documents.
+The IRS actively pursues taxpayers who submit fraudulent returns, statements, and documents.
 For example, the following are on the IRS radar:

-- Failing to report business, rental and overseas income and assets
+- Failing to report business, rental, and overseas income and assets

 - Inflating deductions or charitable contributions

 - Writing off personal expenses as business expenses

 - Maintaining two sets of books or otherwise falsifying company accounts

 Filing fake Form 1099s or other false documents in order to hide taxable income or inflate tax refunds is also a huge red flag and has been on the IRS’s dirty dozen list of tax scams for many years.